ertomz/nn-tattoo-project/README.md

  Tattoos are personal, permanent, and pretty hard to design.
 While it’s exciting to engage in the intimate process of working with a tattoo artist to help design a tattoo, that process can take a long time and cost a lot of money.
 It’s common to get inspiration from images of tattoos online, but what if you don’t want a design that’s trending?
 Where do you go if you want to design something that is completely unique?
 Consider consulting a neural network.

 Current art generators can produce tattoo recommendations, though they may look unrealistic and intimidating due to an emphasis on artistic value over reasonable tattoo recommendations.
 There do exist, however, several implementations of tattoo-specific generative models.
 These models are built on generative adversarial networks (GANs) which produce a collection of unique tattoos after being trained on an input dataset of tattoo images scraped from various websites.

-We aim to build our own tattoo GAN from scratch, using FastAI to create a dataset of tattoo images.
-While this sounds lofty, we want to pursue it in order to best learn the inner workings of a generative neural network.
-If after 2 weeks we have not built a model that successfully creates unique tattoos, we will begin working with various existing tattoo GANs, creating our own datasets, and comparing the model’s output.
+We aim to train an existing DCGAN model, using FastAI to create a dataset of tattoo images.

 This is an important area of research because 36% of young adults in the United States have tattoos (History of Tattoos, 2023).
 This is a large number, but consider the many more people who might be considering getting a tattoo but haven’t yet and might benefit from unique inspiration.
 This is also a difficult area of research because of the controversies around using generative models for art.
 Many artists have expressed frustration with these models for mimicking their work, raising questions about the ethics of producing images and about what unique artwork actually is.